SecAI-Lab/privacy-evaluator/README.md

 ### For Tensorflow (.h5) and Pytorch (.pt) Models

-`Must have Python version >= 3.9`  and  `install tensorflow_privacy library`
+`Must have Python version >= 3.9`  and  `install -r requirements.txt`

-    Arguments for running  `main.py`
+Arguments for running  `main.py` for attacks:

     --model_path  | MODEL_PATH  Absolute path where pretrained model is saved
     --attack      | ATTACK      Attack type: "custom" | "lira" | "population" | "reference" | "shadow"
+    --n_class     | N_CLASS     Number of classes of target model dataset, default is 10 (for Cifar10).
+Pass 100
+                                for Cifar100 data and target model trained with this data.

-> Note, the pretrained model should be saved as a whole, not only `state_dict` format which requires model initialization!
+### `Important!
+The pretrained model should be saved as a whole model object, not as state_dict format which requires model initialization.`

 If no target model exist then train it first with or without Differential Privacy: